by Scott A. Travers

 Keep in mind that a lot of coin holders melt at a few hundred degrees.
 Even Saflips, which are among the best coin holders, melt at 480° F. So if you have a safe that protects up to 500° F and you have a 2000° F fire, that safe isn’t going to help you much.

-A whole new generation of safes has been designed for computer supplies such as floppy disks and magnetic media and CD ROMs and DVDs.
-These new safes carry UL certification of 125, and they’re the very best type to get today.
+In the 1990s, a new generation of safes was designed for computer supplies such as floppy disks and magnetic media and CD ROMs and DVDs.
+These safes carry UL certification of 125, and they’re the among the best type still available today.
 In the event of fire, the inside contents of such safes will not rise in temperature past 125° F. So if you have a fire of 2000°, 3000° or 4000° F, your certified coins should be protected – not just the coins but the holders, too.
 You won’t even see tinging on the edges of an NGC or PCGS insert if you store your slabbed coins in a 125 UL safe.

 Safety deposit boxes are another matter.